it-p-lodz-pl/TUL.Courses/PT.IFE/README.md

 | :-----: | -------------------------------------------------- |
 | 2020.10 | Laboratory class starting at **Tuesday at 10:15**. |
 | 2020.12 | Laboratory class starting at **Tuesday at 12:15**. |

+### Task 1

+#### UMLDiagram

+#### CheckList

+- Title:  Task 1 Check list
+- Copy the content of the file to a new GitHub issue to get a list of tasks prefixed by checkboxes you can use to control the scope and progress of your work.

 ### Lab - Alternative Path